 Leighton earned a Bachelor’s Degree in Applied Theology from Hardin-Simmons University (1997); a Masters of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary (2000); and completed his Doctorate at New Orleans Baptist Theological Seminary (2016).
 Leighton’s dissertation focused on the issue of Soteriology and specifically the rise of Calvinism within the Southern Baptist Convention.
 As a former Calvinist himself he offers a unique perspective on the topic for those seeking clarity from a Traditional non-Calvinistic soteriology.
 His podcast, Soteriology 101, averages between 5 and 10 thousand downloads per episode and can be found at his popular blog site http://www.soteriology101.com.

 Leighton and his wife Laura, a Licensed Therapist at the Meyer Clinic, have four children (Colson, Cooper, Esther and Caden) and live in North Garland just outside of Dallas where he also serves as an Adjunct Professor of Theology for Trinity Seminary.
-Prior to coming on staff with Texas Baptists, Leighton served as a minister in the local church for over 10 years.
+Prior to coming on staff with Texas Baptists, Leighton served as a pastor in the local church for over 10 years.
 Since coming on staff in 2003, he has been a member of Lakepointe Church in Rockwall and served in interim roles for Hunters Glen Baptist Church in Plano, The Oaks Baptist Church in Grand Prairie, Culleoka Baptist Church in Princeton and First Baptist Richardson.